priya143-hp/Arogyasetu/README.md

 considered as vaccinated for that registered dose (first/second).
 ● User can update/change his registered slot, till 24 hours prior to his registered slot time

 ## (for admin)
 ● Login using admin credentials (There won’t be any api for registering the admin.
-His credentials should be manually created in the database) ● Check the total users registered and [filter them by Age/Pincode/Vaccination status (none/First dose completed/All completed)] - Optional ● Check the registered slots for the vaccine (first dose /second dose/total) on a given day
+His credentials should be manually created in the database) ● Check the total users registered and [filter them by Age/Pincode/Vaccination status (none/First dose completed/All completed)] - Optional
 ## Vaccine slot details
 ● Assume that vaccination drive is happening only from 1st June ‘21 to 30th June ‘21